 Want a low-carb option?

-Look for Tamari soy sauce, oyster sauce brands like Lee Kum Kee Panda Brand Green Label Oyster Flavored Sauce or Wok Mei, Red Boat Fish Sauce (found at Whole Foods), and swap the wheat noodles for a variety of Asian noodles or gluten-free linguini pasta.
-If you cannot find the gluten-free substitutions at a regular grocer or health food store, they are available to order on-line.
+Look for Tamari soy sauce, oyster sauce brands like Lee Kum Kee Panda Brand Green Label Oyster Flavored Sauce or Wok Mei, Red Boat Fish Sauce (found at Whole Foods), and swap wheat noodles for a variety of gluten-free Asian noodles.
+Finally, if you cannot find the gluten-free substitutions at a regular grocer or health food store, you can order noodles on-line.

 Shrimp Lo Mein

 - 6 ounces thin Chinese egg noodles — fresh or dry, cooked according to package directions

 - 1/2 cup carrots — cut into 3-4 inch matchstick size pieces

 - 1/2 cup zucchini — cut into 3-4 inch matchstick size pieces

 - 1/2 cup green onion tops — bias-cut in 1/4 inch pieces